 Endomorph diet advice

-- Limit carbohydrates when possible—except for veggies, brown rice or oats
+- Limit carbohydrates when possible—except for veggies, fruit, and whole grains.

 - Make sure you’re eating enough fiber each day to keep you full without binging on unhealthy foods